 Here’s how we will address each of these factors for you:

-To ensure you achieve the top rental, but minimise your vacancy period, we will provide you with recommend rental based on a Competitive Market Analysis.
-This is a comprehensive list of all the properties currently on the market that you are competing with for the current pool of tenants as well as a list of recently leased properties.
+To ensure you achieve the top rental, but minimise your vacancy period, we will provide you with recommended rental based on a Competitive Market Analysis.
+This is a comprehensive list of all the properties currently on the market that you are competing with for the current pool of tenants, as well as a list of recently leased properties.

 Another critical factor in achieving the highest possible rental, and renting your property in the shortest possible time, is the presentation of your property.